suhasmaddali/Washington-Bike-Demand-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Images/blob/main/Washin/Data%20Description%20Image.png"/>

+Getting an understanding about the description of features in the dataset and understanding their spread in terms of variance and standard deviation.

 ## Machine Learning Predictions and Analysis

 * It is important to know some of the features that are present in the data so that we could be doing the __machine learning__ analysis.